intuition-dev/intuDocs/managers/pillars.md

 have been developing software for less than 15 years, you may not expect a new wave to change everything.

+There are many low-code tools:  Mendix,
+ Kinvey, Kony,  microweber;
+ ServiceNow

-There are many low-code tools: Airtable, Bubble, MS PowerApps, iCodeBetter, Mendix, Kinvey, Kony, Oracle Visual Builder, microweber; Coda, Corvid and even Form builders like ZoHo Forms or JotForm.
+ Coda.io, Wix Corvid, Airtable, Bubble, iCodeBetter, MS PowerApps, Oracle Visual Builder

+and even Form builders like ZoHo Forms or JotForm.

 # Solution